-- eMotimo ST4 with the Beta Firmware RC007_39 and above on the Beta Page
+- eMotimo ST4 with the Firmware RC007_58 (attached) and on the Beta Page

 - USB to I/O port cable for spectrum ST4 -https://emotimo.com/products/usb-to-i-o-port-cable-for-spectrum-st4

-- Power on spectrum, go to settings screen, third or fourth page.
+- Power on spectrum, go to Settings, scroll down to the third page.
 For I/O Port: choose Dragonframe V2 and CLICK X or the Center button to lock it in (unhighlight it) This setting will be maintained after power cycle so you only need to do this again if you change it or upgrade your firmware.

 - Once you install the drivers, you will need to restart your computer before continuing.